wkbian/Context-PIPs/README.md

 ## Acknowledgement

-In this project, we use parts of codes in:
+In this project, we use parts of code in:

 * [PIPs](https://github.com/aharley/pips)
 * [FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official)